fishcus/KAP-manual/en/config/pushdown/pushdown_native.en.md

 KAP Plus has embedded Spark engine, no 3rd party dependency needed for query pushdown.

 Query pushdown is turned off by default.
-To turn on it, remove the comment character # ahead of the configuration item `kylin.query.pushdown.runner-class-name=io.kyligence.kap.storage.parquet.adhoc.PushDownRunnerSparkImp` in file `kylin.properties` to bring it into  effect.
+To turn on it, remove the comment character # ahead of the configuration item `kylin.query.pushdown.runner-class-name=io.kyligence.kap.storage.parquet.adhoc.PushDownRunnerSparkImpl` in file `kylin.properties` to bring it into  effect.

 With query pushdown turned on, queries that cannot get results from Cubes will be redirected to Spark SQL in default.